-Lovin’ Spoonfuls’ Community Advisory Boards help inform the way we work in your area.
+Lovin’ Spoonfuls’ Community Advisory Boards (CABs) help inform the way we work in your area.
 CABs are comprised of local people who care about food/environmental justice and who have a unique perspective on food rescue: from people with lived experience of food insecurity, to food retailers, to pantry volunteers, to community organizers, and more.
 Members spend a handful of hours each month working together to identify ways for Spoonfuls to deepen its reach and improve community members’ access to fresh, healthy food through food rescue.

 We’re forming CABs across our service area and looking for members!
-Your interest is the first step, but – because we’re committed to intentionally bringing together people from diverse backgrounds and perspectives – there’s also a short application (see below) we ask you to complete.
+Your interest is the first step, but – because we’re committed to intentionally bringing together people from diverse backgrounds and perspectives – there’s also a short application (see below) that we ask you to complete.